Polcsak/Gmail-Report/README.md

 - Email behavior dashboards (Power BI / Streamlit)
 - Identifying top senders or activity patterns
 ---
-#  📬 Gmail Activity Dashboard
+# Second Part: Gmail Activity Dashboard

 ## 📌 What is this about?